Kingsglaive: Final Fantasy XV: Production

 Kingsglaive: Final Fantasy XV forms part of the "Final Fantasy XV Universe", a multimedia project based around the 2016 video game Final Fantasy XV that includes the original net animation series Brotherhood: Final Fantasy XV: the story of XV, originally a spin-off title called Final Fantasy Versus XIII, was large enough to have covered several games, but as the team did not want to create any additional games, they decided to create additional media.
 While similar in style to the Compilation of Final Fantasy VII project, the media associated with Final Fantasy XV came before the game's release rather than after it, acting as insight into the world and characters.
 XV and its associated media likewise hold a thematic connection to Fabula Nova Crystallis Final Fantasy, a compilation of games and associated media sharing a common mythos while boasting unconnected stories and settings.
 While distanced from the Fabula Nova Crystallis brand for marketing purposes, the world of XV still uses its mythos and design elements.
 Kingsglaive was designed so it would not be necessary for people to watch to understand the main game.
 Despite this, references to the events of Kingsglaive were included in the game.
 Following the release of the game, director Hajime Tabata described Kingsglaive and Brotherhood as granting a better view of the game's world, adding that those who only played the game might notice the missing context.

 Kingsglaive was primarily developed by Visual Works, a division of Final Fantasy developer Square Enix dedicated to the creation of CGI cutscenes.
 The director was Takeshi Nozue.
 Nozue's previous notable experience with feature-length productions was the 2005 feature Final Fantasy VII: Advent Children.
 While he had been co-director of Advent Children, he was sole director of Kingsglaive.
 Speaking about his role, Nozue said he felt overwhelmed by having to answer to so many producers on a single project.
 Tabata acted as one of the film's producer.
-While compared upon reveal to Advent Children, it was stressed that the two served very different purposes: while Advent Children was designed for fans of its parent title Final Fantasy VII (1997), Kingsglaive was intended for both prospective players of Final Fantasy XV and people new to the Final Fantasy series, acting as an entry point into the narrative of Final Fantasy XV.
+While compared upon reveal to Advent Children, it was stressed that the two served very different purposes: while Advent Children was designed for fans of its parent title Final Fantasy VII (1997), Kingsglaive was intended for both prospective players of Final Fantasy XV and people new to the Final Fantasy series, acting as an entry point into the narrative of XV.
 The project was also much greater in scale than Advent Children, requiring help from multiple external studios.
 Nozue later commented that another aspect of Kingsglaive was to bolster sales of the game's platforms prior to release, with a film offering a greater means of reaching potential buyers.
 Production work on Kingsglaive began three years prior to its release, with full development beginning in 2014 after an extended period of preparatory work.
 From this point, production lasted approximately two and a half years.